cloudfoundry/java-buildpack/README.md

 bundle exec rake
 ```

-[Installing Cloud Foundry on Vagrant][] is useful for privately testing new features.
+[Running Cloud Foundry locally][] is useful for privately testing new features.

 ## Contributing
 [Pull requests][] are welcome; see the [contributor guidelines][] for details.